microfossil/particle-classification-onnx/README.md

   sudo apt install python3-pil.imagetk
 ```

-Download and unzip the "RaCAM_software.zip" file:
+Download and unzip the "Racam_IS_software.zip" and "ResNet50_EoceneRadiolaria.zip" files:

--Unzip the "RaCAM_software.zip" file on your Desktop and ensure that the "RaCAM" file, and "RaCAM_files" and "RaCAM_output" folders are located on your desktop.
+-Unzip the "Racam_IS_software.zip" file on your Desktop and ensure that the "RaCAM_IS" file, and "/RaCAM_IS_files/" and "/RaCAM_IS_output/" folders are located on your Desktop.

+-Unzip the "ResNet50_EoceneRadiolaria.zip" file and place the "ResNet50_EoceneRadiolaria" folder in the "/RaCAM_IS_files/CNN_models" directory.

+-Navigate to the "/RaCAM_IS_files/" directory located on your Desktop, right-click on the RaCAM_IS.py file and select "Thonny" as default application to open this type of file.

--Open the "RaCAM" file with a text editor and update lines 3 (Exec=) and 4 (Icon=) by replacing `<user>` with your OS username, and save it.
-You should now see the "RaCAM" file icon as a camera case after a restart.
-You should enter the username profile currently in use, and that can be found by looking at the path to the Desktop directory (e.g.: `/home/<user>/Desktop`).
+-Right click on the "RaCAM_IS" file located on your Desktop and update lines 3 (Exec=) and 4 (Icon=) by replacing <user> by your OS username (two times total), and save it.
+You should enter the username profile currently in use, and that can be found by looking at the path to the Desktop directory (e.g.: /home/<user>/Desktop).
+You should now see the "RaCAM_IS" file icon as a RaCAM camera after a restart of the system.

--Double-click on it to start the RaCAM software, you will be prompt to enter your username for updating paths for running the software.
-You should enter the username profile currently in use, and that can be found by looking at the path to the Desktop directory (e.g.: `/home/<user>/Desktop`).
+-Double-click on it to start the RaCAM_IS software, you will be prompt to enter your username for updating paths for running the software.
+You should enter the username profile currently in use, and that can be found by looking at the path to the Desktop directory (e.g.: "/home/<user>/Desktop").

 -Once validated, the software should start successfully and you should be able to see the user interface.
-The RaCAM software can now be closed as other softwares and packages are required before using it.
+The RaCAM_IS software can now be closed as other softwares and packages are required before using it.

--Check if camera is detected and working properly by opening the terminal and running:
+-Check if camera is detected and working properly by opening a new terminal window then running:
 ```
   rpicam-hello --timeout 0
 ```